USS Grady: History

-Training ship
+Postwar career

 Placed in the San Diego Group, Pacific Reserve Fleet, Grady remained inactive until 27 April 1947, when she was placed in an "In Service in Reserve" status.
 For the next 3 years the ship served as a Naval Reserve Training vessel under the 13th Naval District.
 Based at Bellingham, Washington, she cruised for 2 or 3-week periods training reservists.
 Grady was placed in an "In Commission In Reserve" status 1 August 1950, and recommissioned in the active fleet 21 November 1950.
 The ship was placed under the 12th Naval District at San Francisco, California, continuing her important role as training ship for reserve officers and men, and as school ship for Fleet Sonar School, San Diego, California.

-Decommissioning and fate

 Grady decommissioned a second time 18 December 1957 and was placed in reserve at Stockton, California.
 She was finally sold for scrapping in June 1969.

 Military awards

 Grady received three battle stars for World War II Service.